automontronic/MP3Convertor/README.md

 # MP3Convertor
-Convert any audio file to MP3
+Convert any audio file to MP3 using FFMPEG

 # USAGE
 - Run the application